yapily/jose-batch/README.md

 - `jose-database.tokenFormat`: Specify the format for the encrypted fields: `JWS`, `JWE`, `JWE_JWS`, `JWS_JWE`
 - `jose-batch.chunk-size`: Specify the number of entries for the batch utility to write in the database update query
 - `jose-batch.page-size`: Specify the number of entries for the batch utility to read in the database read query
+- `jose-batch.threads`: Define the number of threads in parallel for each chunk of jobs.
+Default is 1
 - `jose-batch.table`: Specify the table name for the batch utility to use in the database
 - `jose-batch.id`: Specify the ID column of your table.
 This is required for updating rows.
 - `jose-batch.id-filter`: Specify the way you want to filter your id.
 For uuid, it needs to be `id::text`.
 This is required for updating rows.